-The Remote-LFA specification [RFC7490] provides loop-free alternates that guarantee only link protection.
-The resulting remote-LFA alternate next hops (also referred to as the "PQ-nodes") may not provide node protection for all destinations covered by the same remote-LFA alternate, in case of failure of the primary next-hop node, and it does not provide a means to determine the same.
+The Remote-LFA [RFC7490] specification provides loop-free alternates that guarantee only link-protection.
+The resulting Remote-LFA alternate nexthops (also referred to as the PQ-nodes) may not provide node-protection for all destinations covered by the same Remote-LFA alternate, in case of failure of the primary nexthop node.
+Neither does the specification provide a means to determine the same.

-Also, the LFA Manageability document [RFC7916] requires a computing router to find all possible alternate next hops (including all possible remote-LFA), collect the complete set of path characteristics for each alternate path, run an alternate-selection policy (configured by the operator), and find the best alternate path.
-This will require that the remote-LFA implementation gathers all the required path characteristics along each link on the entire remote-LFA alternate path.
+Also, the LFA Manageability [RFC7916] document requires a computing router to find all possible (including all possible Remote-LFA) alternate nexthops, collect the complete set of path characteristics for each alternate path, run an alternate-selection policy (configured by the operator) and find the best alternate path.
+This will require the Remote-LFA implementation to gather all the required path characteristics along each link on the entire Remote-LFA alternate path.

-With current LFA [RFC5286] and remote-LFA implementations, the forward SPF (and reverse SPF) is run with the computing router and its immediate one-hop routers as the roots.
-While that enables computation of path attributes (e.g., Shared Risk Link Group (SRLG) and Admin-groups) for the first alternate path segment from the computing router to the PQ-node, there is no means for the computing router to gather any path attributes for the path segment from the PQ-node to the destination.
-Consequently, any policy-based selection of alternate paths will consider only the path attributes from the computing router up until the PQ-node.
+With current LFA [RFC5286] and Remote-LFA implementations, the forward SPF (and reverse SPF) is run with the computing router and its immediate 1-hop routers as the roots.
+While that enables computation of path attributes (e.g. SRLG, Admin-groups) for first alternate path segment from the computing router to the PQ-node, there is no means for the computing router to gather any path attributes for the path segment from the PQ-node to destination.
+Consequently any policy-based selection of alternate paths will consider only the path attributes from the computing router up until the PQ-node.

-This document describes a procedure for determining node protection with remote-LFA.
-The same procedure is also extended for the collection of a complete set of path attributes, enabling more accurate policy-based selection for alternate paths obtained with remote-LFA.
+This document describes a procedure for determining node-protection with Remote-LFA.
+The same procedure is also extended for collection of a complete set of path attributes, enabling more accurate policy-based selection for alternate paths obtained with Remote-LFA.